More on very large deployments

 Configuration 2: run Derecho over verbs RDMA with RDMA device 'mlx5_0':

-The application can specify the location for persistent state in the file system with file_path, which defaults to the .plog folder in the working directory. ramdisk_path controls the location of states for Volatile<T>, which defaults to tmpfs (ramdisk). reset controls weather to clean up the persisted state when a Derecho service shuts down.
+, which defaults to tmpfs (ramdisk). reset controls weather to clean up the persisted state when a Derecho service shuts down.
 We default this to true.
-Please set reset to false for normal use of Persistent<T>.
+Please set reset

 We also allow applications to specify configuration options on the command line.
 Any command line configuration options override the equivalent option in configuration file.
 To use this feature while still accepting application-specific command-line arguments, we suggest using the following code:

-Then, call the application as follows, assuming the application's name is app:
+Then, call the application as follows, assuming the application's name is app

 Please refer to the bandwidth_test application for more details.